ultimatemember/docs-v3/src/um-extended/article/1670-schedule-user-deletions-with-wp-cronjob.md

 Overview
 --------

+ Empower your WordPress site management with the Ultimate Member plugin:

+- Scheduled User Deletions: Automate user deletions using WP Cronjob.
+- Flexible Scheduling: Set your own schedule for user deletions.
+- Filter Hooks: Manage user statuses with customizable filter hooks.

- This plugin allows you to schedule user deletions with  [WP Cronjob](https://developer.wordpress.org/plugins/cron/) , when activated, you can set the schedule of when the users will be deleted and the status of the users with the filter hooks below.
+ With this plugin, you gain the ability to schedule user deletions using WP Cronjob.
+Once activated, you have the flexibility to set the schedule for when user deletions will take place.
+Additionally, the plugin provides filter hooks to manage the status of users, offering a customizable and efficient solution for user management on your WordPress site.

- To install Schedule User Deletions with the WP Cronjob plugin, you can read the guide  [here](/docs-v3/um-extended/article/1663-download-installation-of-the-basic-extensions) .

 Available filter hooks:
 -----------------------